isomerpages/nyp-sirs/_wsq-programmes/WSQ-certified-modular-programmes/search-engine-optimization-seo-game-plan.md

 <h4>Duration</h4>

-- Day Class: Total 4 days (24 hours) from 9am to 5pm
+- Day Class: Total of 4 days (24 hours) from 9am to 5pm
-- Night Class: 8 nights (24 hours) from 7pm to 10pm
+- Night Class: Total of 8 nights (24 hours) from 7pm to 10pm

 <h4>Entry Requirements</h4>
 <ul>